galvaxy/C_Projects/Three_Body_Celestial_Mechanics/System1/README.md

 INTIAL VALUES FOR THIS SYSTEM:

+ This system simulates a binary star system with an orbiting planet.
+With the initial parameters given below it is found that the planet is in a stable orbit (at least for the time plotted here).

  Masses (Ms = Mass of Sun, Me =  Mass of Earth - in kg):

   Mstar1 -> 5 Ms